What is Computer Science?

 In first year, students spend about 25% of their time learning to design and write computer programs.
 They also study Mathematics, Statistics, and Computer Systems.

-In the second year the study of Computer Science continues with Algorithms and Data Structures, Information Management and Software Engineering.
-Depending on the pathway chosen, students may also take Applied Statistics and Probability, Intermediate Programming, Algorithms and Data Structures II, and Natural Language Processing.
+In the second year the study of Computer Science continues with Algorithms and Data Structures, Mathematics II, Information Management and Software Engineering.
+Depending on the pathway chosen, students may also take Applied Statistics and Probability, Intermediate Programming, Systems Programming, Operating Systems, Algorithms and Data Structures II, and Natural Language Processing.

 All students in third year take Software Engineering, Information Management, and Computer Networks.
 Depending on the chosen pathway, students may take additional subjects such as Compiler Design, Artificial Intelligence, Symbolic Programming, Functional Programming, Discrete Mathematics, Advanced Computer Networks.

 In the fourth year, all students will complete a Capstone project.
-In addition they choose from topics such as Group Programming Project, Machine Learning, Strategic Information Systems, Technology Entrepreneurship, Data Analytics, Fuzzy Logic, Formal Verification, Functional Programming, Internet Applications, Human Factors, Computer Graphics, Computer Vision.
+In addition they choose from topics such as Group Programming Project, Machine Learning, Strategic Information Systems, Technology Entrepreneurship, Data Analytics, Fuzzy Logic, Internet Applications, Human Factors, Computer Graphics.

 Click Here for further information on modules/subject.